panel-attack/panel-attack/readme_themes.md

 All file names are case sensitive and the extension *always* has to be lowercase!
 While an incorrectly cased file may load on Windows, it will not on other operating systems!

+### Default image

+`transparent` is the fallback image for display if any image asset from any mod type cannot be loaded.

 ### Backgrounds

 Theme backgrounds can be static or scrolling.